wh00am1/CTF-Writeups/hackme.inndy.tw/README.md

 So we can simply overwrite the `__libc_argv[0]` to the address to flag,

 then the `__stack_chk_fail` will print the flag for us.

+### onepunch

+The program allows us to change the content of any address, so we can write our shellcode to `.text`

+Using IDA's `patch key` can help us to know what value to enter can make the main function a endless-loop

+Then we patch it back, the program directly execute the shellcode we just write